Join Us for the Bluebell Island Rambell

-Accessing Bluebell Island requires a stream crossing over a temporary bridge and about a 1/2 mile round trip walk on a flat - but unimproved - trail along the Elk River.
+Accessing Bluebell Island requires a stream crossing over a temporary bridge and a 1 mile round trip walk on a flat - but unimproved - trail along the Elk River.
 Please don't let concerns about access deter you.
-We'll have several volunteers on hand to assist, we'll do everything we can to help you get across the bridge, and there are many of the same flowers along the riverbank to enjoy even if the stream crossing is not possible.
+We'll have many volunteers on hand to assist, we'll do everything we can to help you get across the bridge, and there are many of the same flowers along the riverbank to enjoy even if the stream crossing is not possible.

 South Cumberland Regional Land Trust 501(c)(3) was established in 1993 for the goal of purchasing and protecting land located on or near the Cumberland Plateau.